Love French Food

 It can also be grown in window boxes and used throughout the winter.

-Thyme has a strong flavour so should be used sparingly.
+Thyme has a strong flavour, so it should be used sparingly.

 💡Tips